AdobeDocs/ff-services-docs/src/pages/photoshop/quickstart/index.md

 ## Full Example

 You can review the [prerequisites](#prerequisites) section to understand how to set up your environment prior to running this code.
-Note that this is an example only ad is not production-ready and requires additional error handling, logging, security measures, and more before you can run it at scale in a live application.
+Note that this is an example only and is not production-ready and requires additional error handling, logging, security measures, and more before you can run it at scale in a live application.

 <CodeBlock slots="heading, code" repeat="2" languages="Python, JavaScript" />